 Judah's hills will be filled with the horrible sounds of havoc and destruction.
 (TLSB)

-1:11 market district.
-May have been an area in the Tyropoeon Valley, just south of Mount Moriah, where some foreign merchants lived (see 1Ki 20:34 and note).
+1:11 Mortar.
+May have been an area in the Tyropoeon Valley, just south of Mount Moriah, where some foreign merchants lived.
 (CSB)

 Possibly a business area located in a shallow valley in Jerusalem.
 (TLSB)